Mazda 2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Mazda 2 are $918 a year with full coverage.
-Comprehensive insurance costs approximately $132 a year, collision costs $154, and liability costs around $474.
-Liability-only coverage costs as low as $522 a year, with high-risk coverage costing $1,974 or more.
-16-year-old drivers pay the most at $3,792 a year or more.
+Average insurance rates for a Mazda 2 are $918 a year including full coverage.
+Comprehensive costs approximately $132 a year, collision insurance costs $154, and liability costs around $474.
+A policy with just liability insurance costs as low as $522 a year, and coverage for high-risk drivers costs around $1,974.
+16-year-old drivers receive the highest rates at up to $3,792 a year.

 Average premium for full coverage: $918

-Price estimates include $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
-Rates include averaging for all U.S. states and 2 trim levels.
+Prices include $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
+Rates are averaged for all 50 U.S. states and 2 trim levels.

-These rate differences demonstrate why it is important to compare prices using their specific location and risk profile, instead of using rate averages.
+These examples highlight why it is important to compare prices using their specific location and risk profile, instead of using rate averages.

 Use the form below to get customized rates for your location.